PhD, Wharton Business School, 1996

 His current projects focus on the connection between the operations at national, state and local health departments and improved population health.
-He is currently conducting work on public health in Qatar, Bangladesh, Nepal, Sri Lanka, Thailand, India, China, Saudi Arabia and Egypt.
 He teaches Introduction to Health Economics, Poverty Economic Development and Health, Systems Thinking in Public Health.

 Honors and Awards